gerritonagoodday/sparc64-linux/README.md

 ## Why

+Breathe some life into your Sun Ultra5 and Ultra10 machine!

-Many people still own and love Ultra 5 and Ultra 10 machines since they are built like little fortresses and are very reliable and quiet.
+Many people still own and love Ultra 5 and Ultra 10 machines since they are built like little fortresses and are very reliable and run very quiet.
 They are also dirt cheap on eBay (on average £20 per machine).
-They were, after all, the first 64-bit desktops available on the open market 10 years ago and they sure weren't cheap then.
+They were, after all, the first 64-bit desktops available on the open market 20 years ago and they sure weren't cheap then.
 The nice thing is that  they use commodity hardware and any PC monitor and most IDE hard disks work with them.

 Ultra 5 and Ultra 10 machines are  not particularly useful for today's graphical computing needs any more and even their 270MHz - 330MHz clockspeeds make them relatively non-performant when you get machines that have 10 times the clockspeed speed.